 Retrieves the security token associated with the process that initiated the operation.

 The security token returned by this method can be passed to the Windows API's GetTokenInformation function to obtain more information about the process.
+This is particularly useful for implementing custom security checks; please refer to the Security Checks topic for more information.

 Important: When applications are finished using the returned security token, they must close it using the Windows API's CloseHandle function.